ministryofjustice/correspondence_tool_public/README.md

 `SETTINGS__GOVUK_NOTIFY_API_KEY` environment variable is set with a production API key.

+### Sidekiq

+Email requests are put in a sidekiq queue and then processed in turn and sent to GOV.UK Notify.

 ## Exceptions
 Any exceptions raised in any deployed environment will be sent to [Sentry](https://ministryofjustice.sentry.io/projects/contact-moj).